 - The Michigan Catastrophic Claims Association is lowering its annual, per vehicle assessment or catastrophic injury fee to $100 for the period from July 1, 2020, to June 30, 2021.

 - This is a reduction of 55% from the $220 fee that is currently being charged to drivers for the period from July 1, 2019, to June 30, 2020.

 Hold the champagne.
 What concerns me about this is:

-- First, the reduction of the MCCA fee (and any savings that it translates into for drivers) doesn’t take effect until July 2020.
+- First, the reduction of the Michigan Catastrophic Claims fee (and any savings that it translates into for drivers) doesn’t take effect until July 2020.
 That’s 7 months from now.

 - Second, Michigan drivers need help today.
 Insurance companies are raising auto insurance premiums NOW – and they have been raising premiums on drivers even before the new No-Fault law was even enacted (as confirmed by Tricia Kinley of the Insurance Alliance of Michigan in comments to Crain’s Detroit Business).
 So insurance companies can preemptively raising prices but Michigan consumers having to wait 7 more months to see this savings seems as one-sided as things have generally gone with the insurance industry in this state over the past 40 years.